 Nick Marx, Wildlife Alliance's Director of Wildlife Programs, who will be at the event, states, "The illegal wildlife trade is so intensely cruel, and causes such immense damage to wildlife populations.
 We thank the Asian Elephant Art & Conservation Project for joining us in our fight to end trafficking in Southeast Asia.
 This is a war we must win if we are to save many species from extinction.
 Please come and join the battle."

-Meet us on Wednesday, October 23rd at 6:30pm at the Endangered Artists: Elephant Art Gallery, 566 Lorimer Street, #1FR, Brooklyn, NY 11211.
+Meet us today, October 23rd at 6:30pm at the Endangered Artists: Elephant Art Gallery, 566 Lorimer Street, #1FR, Brooklyn, NY 11211.
 The event is open to the public and free of charge.

 For more information on this event, visit Wildlife Alliance's Event page.